davidenetti/OffensiveWeb_notes/InformationGathering/commands.md

 Use cat in our subdomain list and pipe the command to aquatone via: **cat facebook_aquatone.txt | aquatone -out ./aquatone -screenshot-timeout 1000**.

 When it finishes, we will have a file called aquatone_report.html where we can see screenshots, technologies identified, server response headers, and HTML.

+# Active subdomain enumeration
+The zone transfer is how a secondary DNS server receives information from the primary DNS server and updates it.
+The master-slave approach is used to organize DNS servers within a domain, with the slaves receiving updated DNS information from the master DNS.
+The master DNS server should be configured to enable zone transfers from secondary (slave) DNS servers, although this might be misconfigured.

+Sequence of commands to perform zone transfer:
+- nslookup -type=NS zonetranfer.me.
+- nslookup -type=any -query=AXFR zonetransfer.me nsztm1.digi.ninja.

+## Gobuster

+Gobuster is a tool that we can use to perform subdomain enumeration.
+It is especially interesting for us the patterns options as we have learned some naming conventions from the passive information gathering we can use to discover new subdomains following the same pattern.

+We can use a wordlist from Seclists repository along with gobuster if we are looking for words in patterns instead of numbers.

+If there is a subdomains pattern that we identify, we can use it to discover additional ones.
+The first step will be to create a "patterns.txt" file with the patterns previously dicovered.
+Example:
+- lert-api-shv-{GOBUSTER}-sin6
+- atlas-pp-shv-{GOBUSTER}-sin6

+The next step will be to launch gobuster using the dns module, specifying the following options:

+- dns: Launch the DNS module.
+-q: Don't print the banner and other noise.
+-r: Use custom DNS server
+-d: A target domain name
+-p: Path to the patterns file
+-w: Path to the wordlist
+-o: Output file

+Example of usage:
+- export TARGET="facebook.com"
+- export NS="d.ns.facebook.com"
+- export WORDLIST="numbers.txt"
+- gobuster dns -q -r "${NS}" -d "${TARGET}" -w "${WORDLIST}" -p ./patterns.txt -o "gobuster_${TARGET}.txt"